Wisconsin's 3rd Senate district: Current elected officials

-The district is also located within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.
+The district is mostly located within Wisconsin's 4th congressional district, which is represented by U.S. Representative Gwen Moore.
+The portion of the district in Greenfield falls within Wisconsin's 5th congressional district, represented by Scott Fitzgerald.

 Past senators

 Note: the boundaries of districts have changed over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.

 The district has previously been represented by: